klaasnienhuis/mzpBuilder/README.md

 # INI-file

 	Expected structure:
+		[About]
+			installMessage=... a message which is displayed in a readme-file.
+This should reduce paranoia when installing an mzp from someone you don't know. license=..the license for the script
+			support=... contact information for support
+			contact=... general contact information
 		[Header] this information is not critical but helps to identify your stuff later on name=...
 			description=...